 These are not backyard birds but they can be a common site in parks and gardens that include large water features.
 Mute swans will approach picnickers and visitors in hopes of handouts, but it is not wise to feed them – bread is not a good food source for swans, ducks or geese.
 Furthermore, these large birds can become aggressive quickly and are best left alone.

+Mute swans are not considered threatened or endangered, and in fact may be culled or closely monitored in some areas to be sure they do not become dangerously invasive.
 They are subject to several threats common to many waterfowl, however, including toxic pollution of waterways, fishing line tangles and lead poisoning from sunken pellets or fishing gear.
 Mute swans are occasionally shot as well, often because they may be confused with other swan species.

 - Tundra Swan (Cygnus columbianus)